Speakers Day 1 - April 21 2021

 Closing the gaps to enable increased circularity of plastics

 Meeting the EU targets of at least 50% recycling of all plastic packaging by 2025 is a significant challenge.
-The current uptake of recycled plastics in new products is low, and even if significant packaging volumes are “recycle ready” monomaterial packaging, their post-consumer recyclates (PCR) are “downcycled” unless necessary actions are taken in the recycling process.
+Other value chains as those related to vehicles and appliances do not even been set a recycling target for plastics.
+The current uptake of recycled plastics in new products is low, and even if significant packaging volumes are “recycle ready” monomaterial packaging, their post-consumer recyclates (PCR) are in many instances “downcycled” unless necessary actions are taken to facilitate a truly circular life cycle.
 The presentation will provide viable strategies with industry examples on how to increase the value creation and circularity by improved material and product design.
-Solutions to specific challenges in the plastics recycling processes, like sorting and additivation, will be addressed and supported by experimental data from ongoing collaborative research projects.
+Solutions to specific challenges in the plastics recycling processes, like sorting and formulation of additive packages, will be addressed and supported by experimental data from ongoing collaborative research projects.

 Director Sustainable Development, Norner AS